manoharahk/TizenRT/os/tools/README.txt

 mknulldeps.sh
 -------------

-  TinyAra uses the GCC compilers capabilities to create Makefile dependencies.
+  TizenRT uses the GCC compilers capabilities to create Makefile dependencies.
   The bash script mkdeps.sh is used to run GCC in order to create the dependencies.
-If a TinyAra configuration uses the GCC toolchain, its Make.defs file (see build/configs/README.txt) will include a line like:
+If a TizenRT configuration uses the GCC toolchain, its Make.defs file (see build/configs/README.txt) will include a line like:

     MKDEP = $(TOPDIR)/tools/mkdeps.sh, or
     MKDEP = $(TOPDIR)/tools/mkdeps[.exe] (See NOTE below)

-  If the TinyAra configuration does not use a GCC compatible toolchain, then it cannot use the dependencies and instead it uses mknulldeps.sh:
+  If the TizenRT configuration does not use a GCC compatible toolchain, then it cannot use the dependencies and instead it uses mknulldeps.sh:

     MKDEP = $(TOPDIR)/tools/mknulldeps.sh